 Ultrasonography uses a small ultrasound transducer to locate blockages or damages in the reproductory tract.
 It is also used to examine the prostate, ejaculatory ducts and seminal vesicles to search for abnormalities that could lead to infertility.

 A majority of the fertility tests mentioned above look for the presence of sperm and check whether they can reach and fertilize an egg.
-As infertility can be a highly complex and multifaceted problem, semen analysis can’t alone be used for a clear answer.
-In some cases, advanced testing is required to tell if you need to continue trying naturally or move to IVF.
+As infertility can be a highly complex and multifaceted problem, semen analysis can’t be considered for a clear answer.
+In some cases, advanced testing is required to tell if one needs to continue trying naturally or move to IVF.

 There are home test kits available that can be used to measure the sperm count at home.
 It usually requires a man to ejaculate into a cup and although semen transfer procedures vary for different kits, the results are usually available in less than 10 minutes.
 The measured parameter is that the sperm count per millilitre of semen should be about 20 million.
 Some of the test kits work by detecting a protein that is only found in sperm, along with the number, they can also confirm the presence or absence of sperm.
 The results show up as a shade of colour which when compared with a control template can tell if the sperm count falls below 20 million.
 Another type of kit comes with a microscope that contains an inbuilt ‘grid’ system which offers a field of view.
 Built into the lens, this system allows you to see the presence of sperm along with enabling you to count them.
 By comparing your result with the interpretive guidelines provided, you can determine the sperm count.
 Since it allows you to see the sperm, you can also test for their motility.

 Fertility testing is an effective way to know the cause of your fertility problem that assists your doctor in guiding you to the best treatment that can help you conceive.
 Similarly, women should also visit the doctor if you are facing problem in getting pregnant.
-Infertility in women is common too, but it can be treated.
+Infertility, better known as subfertility in women is common too, but it can be treated.